Herbarium

 The specimens may be whole plants or plant parts; these will usually be in dried form mounted on a sheet of paper (called exsiccatum, plur. exsiccata) but, depending upon the material, may also be stored in boxes or kept in alcohol or other preservative.
-The specimens in a herbarium are often used as reference material in describing plant taxa; some specimens may be types.
+The specimens in a herbarium are often used as reference material in describing plant taxa.
+Some specimens may be types, some may be specimens distributed in published series called exsiccatae.

-The same term is often used in mycology to describe an equivalent collection of preserved fungi, otherwise known as a fungarium.
+The term herbarium is often used in mycology to describe an equivalent collection of preserved fungi, otherwise known as a fungarium.
 A xylarium is a herbarium specialising in specimens of wood.
 The term hortorium (as in the Liberty Hyde Bailey Hortorium) has occasionally been applied to a herbarium specialising in preserving material of horticultural origin.

 History

-The making of herbaria is an ancient phenomenon, at least six centuries old, although the techniques have changed little, and has been an important step in the transformation of the study of plants from a branch of medicine to an independent discipline, and to make available plant material from far away places and over a long period of time.
+The techniques for making herbaria have changed little over at least six centuries.
+They have been an important step in the transformation of the study of plants from a branch of medicine to an independent discipline, and to make available plant material from far away places and over a long period of time.

 The oldest traditions of making herbarium collections have been traced to Italy.
 The Bologna physician and botanist, Luca Ghini (1490–1556) reintroduced the study of actual plants as opposed to relying on classical texts, such as Dioscorides, which lacked sufficient accuracy for identification.
 At first, he needed to make available plant material, even in winter, hence his Hortus hiemalis (winter garden) or Hortus siccus (dry garden).
 He and his students placed freshly gathered plants between two sheets of paper and applied pressure to flatten them and absorb moisture.
 The dried specimen was then glued onto a page in a book and annotated.
 This practice was supplemented by the parallel development of the Hortus simplicium or Orto botanico (botanical garden) to supply material, which he established at the University of Pisa in 1544.